1

 Executive Director

-Dr. Lisa Roy was appointed by Governor Jared Polis as the Executive Director of the Colorado Department of Early Childhood in May 2022.
-The Department manages Universal Preschool (UPK) Colorado, which provides half-day preschool for all Colorado children in the year before kindergarten.
-The Department also manages comprehensive programs and services for young children, families and early childhood professionals.
+Dr. Lisa Roy was appointed by Governor Jared Polis as the Executive Director to lead the new Colorado Department of Early Childhood in May 2022.
+The Department manages comprehensive programs and services for young children, families and early childhood professionals.
+It also manages the Universal Preschool Program, which provides half-day preschool for all Colorado children in the year before kindergarten.

 Dr. Roy previously served as the director of program development for the Buffett Early Childhood Institute and as the executive director of early childhood education for Denver Public Schools.
 She has volunteered and worked in non-profit and government roles supporting families with young children for over 30 years.